josuemtzmo/EKE_SST_trends/README.md

 # Global changes in oceanic mesoscale currents over the satellite altimetry record

-A repository containing material related to the paper
+A repository containing material related to the manuscript

-> Martínez-Moreno, J., Hogg, A. McC., England, M. H., Constantinou, N. C., Kiss, A. E., and Morrison, A. K. (2020).
-Global changes in oceanic mesoscale currents over the satellite altimetry record. *XXXX*, **XXX**, XXX-XXX doi:[XXXX](XXXX).
+> Martínez-Moreno, J., Hogg, A. McC., England, M. H., Constantinou, N. C., Kiss, A. E., and Morrison, A. K. Global changes in oceanic mesoscale currents over the satellite altimetry record. (submitted on Oct.
+2020; preprint at doi:[10.21203/rs.3.rs-88932/v1](https://doi.org/10.21203/rs.3.rs-88932/v1))

 that investigates the temporal evolution of oceanic surface eddy kinetic energy and sea surface temperature over the satellite record from a global, geographical and dynamical-region perspective.